200-hour residential hatha yoga teacher training in India registered with Yoga Alliance and conducted at yoga school Rishikesh Yog Dham – RYS 200.

 The physical aspect of Hatha yoga impacts the body and leaves it flexible, well balanced and strong ensuring good health in all parts of the anatomy and it clears the mind of all impediments.
 Mastering of asanas is not the aim of Hatha yoga but it is the vehicle that is required in order to achieve a state of relaxation where random thoughts can be kept at bay and the mind free to meditate.

-Hatha yoga helps not only the body but also increases your concentration and will power.
-Once you practice Hatha yoga regularly you will be able to identify your hidden mental and physical strengths.
-Hatha yoga asanas should be practiced only after learning them from a yoga trained teacher to prevent injury and get the best benefits.
+Hatha yoga helps not only the body but also increases your concentration and willpower.
+Once you practice Hatha yoga regularly you will be able to identify you’re hidden mental and physical strengths.
+Hatha yoga asanas should be practiced only after learning them from a yoga-trained teacher to prevent injury and get the best benefits.